amplitude/amplitude-docs/content/collections/account-management/scim-provision.md

 Simply set the *Enable SCIM Provisioning* toggle to *Enabled*.
 Then click *Generate SCIM Key* to generate the access token used to authenticate requests for the SCIM API.

+{{partial:admonition type='note'}}
-**NOTE:** For security reasons, the SCIM Key is only available once and will not be surfaced in the product afterwards.
+For security reasons, the SCIM Key is only available once and will not be surfaced in the product afterwards.
 If you lose access to the key, click *Regenerate SCIM Key.* Be sure to keep a record of the new key.
 When generating/regenerating the SCIM key, changes are applied **immediately** and the old key will be rejected from future API calls, even if the other changes on the page have not yet been saved.
+{{/partial:admonition}}

 ### Supported fields